saranglakadkar/BMI-Calculator-React.Js/README.md

 7. Determine BMI categories (e.g., Underweight, Normal weight, Overweight, Obesity) based on the calculated BMI. <br/>
 8. Display the BMI result and category. <br/>

+# **LIVE DEMO**
+You Can access a live demo of this BMI Calculator by following this link: https://bmicalcisarangl.netlify.app/